What is a tracheostomy?

 - Weeks to days before the procedure, your healthcare provider will explain the procedure and ask if you have any questions.

-- Your healthcare provider(s) may perform a physical exam to ensure you are in good health before you undergo the procedure.
+- Your healthcare provider(s) may do a physical exam to ensure you are in otherwise good health before you undergo the procedure.
 You may also have blood tests and other diagnostic tests.

-- Your healthcare provider(s) may recommend taking an aspirin prior to the procedure.
+- Your healthcare provider(s) may recommend taking an aspirin before the procedure.

-- If you are pregnant or suspect that you are pregnant, you should tell your healthcare provider(s).
+- If you are pregnant or think you could be, tell your healthcare provider(s).

-- Tell your healthcare provider(s) if you are sensitive to or are allergic to any medications, latex, iodine, tape, contrast dyes, and anesthetic agents (local or general).
+- Tell your healthcare provider(s) if you are sensitive to or are allergic to any medicines, latex, iodine, tape, contrast dyes, and anesthetic agents (local or general).

-- Tell your healthcare provider(s) of all medications (prescribed and over-the-counter) and herbal supplements that you are taking.
+- Tell your healthcare provider(s) of all medicines (prescribed and over-the-counter) and herbal supplements that you are taking.

-- Tell your healthcare provider(s) if you have a history of bleeding disorders or if you are taking any anticoagulant (blood-thinning) medications, aspirin, or other medications that affect blood clotting.
-It may be necessary for you to stop these medications prior to the procedure.
+- Tell your healthcare provider(s) if you have a history of bleeding disorders or if you are taking any anticoagulant (blood-thinning) medicines, aspirin, or other medicines that affect blood clotting.
+You may be told to stop these medicines before the procedure.

 - You will be asked to fast for 8 hours before the procedure, generally stopping eating, drinking, or any oral medicines after midnight.
 This is to prevent nausea and vomiting that can happen when sedation is given.